jupyter-book/jupyter-book/CONTRIBUTING.md

 `jupyter-book` is a young project maintained by a growing group of enthusiastic developers&mdash; and we're excited to have you join!
 Most of our discussions will take place on open [issues][link_issues].

+As a reminder, we expect all contributors to `jupyter-book` to adhere to the [Jupyter Code of Conduct][link_coc] in these conversations.

 ## Contributing through GitHub

 [git][link_git] is a really useful tool for version control.